 Black Holes (def.): A dense, compact object whose gravitational pull is so strong that - within a certain distance of it - nothing can escape, not even light.

-If a star has three times or more the mass of the Sun and collapses, it can form a black hole.
+If a star has three times or more the core mass of the Sun and collapses, it can form a black hole.
 These bizarre objects are found across the Universe -- within double star systems and at the centers of galaxies where giant black holes grow.
 X-ray telescopes like Chandra can see superheated matter that is swirling toward the event horizon of a black hole.
 Chandra has revealed how black holes impact their environments, how they behave, and their role in helping shape the evolution of the cosmos.
 More >